|

 of internal consistency and experimental verification) determining whether a statement is to be included in that discourse

+for consideration by the scientific community.
 In modernity statements are largely legitimated through cross-referencing.
 In postmodernity,

+Lyotard proposes, that legitimation may occur through the practice of paralogy.
 Narrative knowledge does not give priority to the question of legitimation and that it

 certifies itself in the pragmatics of its own transmission without having recourse to argumentation and proof.15